sbeckstrand/usu/fall-2020/stats3000/homework/task-1.md

 ##### Question(s)

-Are depression symptoms more prevalent in adults during the COVID-19 pandemic than before?
+Are depression symptoms more prevalent in adults during the COVID-19 pandemic than before it?

 ##### Data collection

-6506 US residents (5065 from before pandemic, 1441 during.) completed a survey distributed by NORC at the University of Chicago between March 31, 2020 and April 13, 2020.
-This survey aimed to gauge exposure to COVID-19, stressors, and current state of mental health.
+6506 US residents.

 ##### Population

-Whole US population with a valid address (Excluding those with only P.O.
-Box addresses)
+Whole US population that has a valid address (excluding P.O.
+Box only addressed citizens.)

 ##### Results

-The prevalence of depression symptoms was higher in every category during the COVID-19 pandemic as opposed to before the pandemic.
-It is also suggested that higher risk of depression symptoms is associated with preexisting stressors such as having low income, not having $5000+ in savings, etc.

 ##### Study Design

-To be honest, I cant find any fault with their study.
-I think they had a sufficient sample size and that the results are what most would expect.
-The study seems to have taken place as a confirmation.